tom-packert/course-dbt/greenery/week 4 answers.md

 ### if your organization is thinking about using dbt, how would you pitch the value of dbt/analytics engineering to a decision maker at your organization?

-We already use DBT for about two years, I shose DBT after readon a lot of Tristan Handy's blog posts.
+We already use DBT for about two years, I chose DBT after reading a lot of Tristan Handy's blog posts.
 It has improved quite a bit since our initial install.
 I need to upgrade our production environment to the 1.0 version.

 ### if your organization is using dbt, what are 1-2 things you might do differently / recommend to your organization based on learning from this course?